 He also wrote and directed nine episodes of the award-winning Epitaph, which told local history through gravestones.
 "It’s a fantastic idea", McNeill explains in this video interview for NZ On Screen.
 "I’m really surprised that Greenstone hasn’t sold it as a format.
 Because you have stories from history, they already have great in-built narratives."

-In 2000, McNeill wrote and directed documentary Kiwi Flatmates.com, which explored a Kiwi entrepreneur’s failed attempt to set up a ‘big brother’ type venture for a global online audience.
-"Flatmates did a 67 per cent share in its timeslot — which I’m extremely proud of — you just don’t get those shares now.
+In 2000, McNeill directed www.kiwiflatmates.com, The one-off documentary explores a local entrepreneur’s attempt to set up a ‘big brother’ type website for a global audience, as six young New Zealanders shared a house under the watchful eye of many cameras.
+The doco "did a 67 per cent share in its time slot — which I’m extremely proud of — you just don’t get those shares now.
 It was a nutty reality one-off: mad but exhilarating."

 Next McNeill took a slightly different direction — turning his hand to the story of a son’s emotional journey retracing his father’s footsteps as an escaped prisoner of war during WWll.
 Il Magoirre - My Father’s War in Italy was named Best Documentary at the 2002 Qantas Media Awards.
 The judges called it "an incredibly moving story that works on a variety of levels ... at times a detective story, an historical document and most importantly a testament to the human spirit."